-Client I.T. was a typical 40-year-old mother and pharmaceutical sales rep living in Vancouver when her life changed dramatically after a car accident in 2019.
-What seemed like a mild concussion turned into years of navigating brain fog, anxiety, sensory overload, and fatigue.
-The vibrant, social person she once was felt distant.
+Client X was a typical 34-year-old pharmaceutical sales rep living in Vancouver until her life took a dramatic turn after a car accident in 2019.
+What initially seemed like a mild concussion led to years of struggling with brain fog, anxiety, sensory overload, and fatigue.
+The vibrant, social person she once was now felt far away.

-Unfortunately, stories like these are more common than we think.
-Every year, an estimated 1.7 to 3.8 million traumatic brain injuries occur in the United States (Agarwal, Thakkar & Than, 2024)..
-What the statistics fail to encapsulate is the long lasting impact of these injuries and the arduous road to recovery that can span for years to come.
+Regrettably, stories like these are more prevalent than we realize.
+In the United States, an estimated 1.7 to 3.8 million traumatic brain injuries occur annually (Agarwal, Thakkar & Than, 2024).
+However, what the statistics don't capture is the prolonged impact of these injuries and the challenging journey to recovery, which can last for many years.

 This is her story of progress, resilience, and the potential of transcranial photobiomodulation (tPBM).